Ph.D. in Business Administration (Marketing), University of Connecticut, 2025 (Expected)

 Bachelor of Science in Business Administration, Minor: Creative Writing, And English (Critical Theory),2013

 Sandip is a doctoral student in the Marketing department at the University of Connecticut.
 Sandip earned a Bachelor of Science degree in Business Administration in 2013 and a Master of Business Administration degree in 2016 from California State University.
-Prior to joining the University of Connecticut’s doctoral program, Sandip worked as a Labor Negotiator, Marketing Consultant.
-Sandip had also founded a technology start-up in California, bringing a mobile phone application to the market.
-His research interests reflect his interest in social psychology, sociology, and critical theory, his training in the humanities and social sciences, and his bi-cultural background.
+Prior to joining the University of Connecticut’s doctoral program, Sandip worked in non-profit management, political strategy, and at a start-up he founded.

 Cinthia Satornino (Fall 2020)